PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-10 04:07:15
+Last updated: 2024-04-10 04:08:27
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin